LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/values-and-data-types.rst

 .. index:: ! data type, ! number, ! string, ! type

 Each value belongs to a category called a **data type**.
 We will see many different data types throughout the course, the first two of which are the **number** and **string** types.
 Numeric values such as ``4`` and ``3.3`` are a numbers.
-Sequences of characters encolosed in quotes, such as ``"Hello, World!"``, are strings, so-called because they contain a string of letters.
+Sequences of characters enclosed in quotes, such as ``"Hello, World!"``, are strings, so-called because they contain a string of letters.
 Strings must be enclosed in either single or double quotes.

 .. index:: ! integer, ! float